CHN Logo CHN Banner

 Who should file a PSA?

-File an affidavit if your child is not in a public school program (charter school or ISP) and you have not enrolled your child in a private ISP.
+File an affidavit if your child is not in a public school program (charter school or ISP) and you have not enrolled your child in a Private School Satellite Program (PSP).
 Continue to file every year between October 1-15.

 Help!
 I still have questions, what should I do?